 Originally from a small town in New Mexico, I spent my college years in Texas getting my Bachelor’s and Master’s degrees in French.
-I’ve had the incredible opportunity to live and work in France for 3 out of the past 6 years.
+I’ve had the incredible opportunity to live and work in France for 3 years.
 Having lived in three different regions in France (Grenoble: in the Alps, Orléans: in the Loire Valley, and Reims: in the Champagne region) I’ve had the unique experience of seeing varying ways of French life.
 I’m so excited to be able to share my expertise and experiences with you.

 In my free time I enjoy cooking, traveling, watching films, and being outdoors.

 Bienvenue à la classe de français !
 I’m so happy to have you in my class and to have this opportunity to share this beautiful language and culture with you.
 I hope you’ll find learning a foreign language as enriching and fulfilling as I have.
 Here are some classroom policies and procedures to ensure that you have a successful year in French class.

 Behavior: Students are expected each day to: arrive to class on time, bring required materials, have assignments completed, and participate in daily activities and discussions.
 Learning a foreign language is difficult, and making mistakes is expected.
 Please be respectful and kind to your fellow classmates, and help create a safe and comfortable environment in the classroom.